jappend/nvim/README.md

 Depending on the language, you may need to download some LSP's.

 Make sure you have node package manager (npm) installed in order for the Live Server plugin to work.
-Also install the Live Server plugin globally (this build should do it for you, but to avoid bugs, do it yourself).
+Also install the Live Server package globally (this build should do it for you, but to avoid bugs, do it yourself).
 ```
 sudo npm install -g live-server
 ```